 I hold a Doctor of Ministry in Leadership Renewal & Coaching from Regent University, and most importantly, I am a devoted Christian, husband, and father.

-Together, we will discover your true self and what God has for your life purpose and career.
+Together, we will discover your true self and what God has for your life purpose and vocation.

-So you can step forward into the next chapter of your life boldly, with:
+Step forward into the next chapter of your life boldly with the following:

-• Congruence between who you are, why you were made, and what you do
+• Alignment between who you are, why you were made, and what you do